 Rim Family Services offers the following services through our Family Resource Center.
-This program is available thanks to the California Mental Health Services Act.
-There is no cost to the client for these services.
+Our center is available thanks to the California Mental Health Services Act.
+There is no cost for these services.

 Firstly, our programs and services are designed to address the current mental health needs of our mountain community.

 Come meet with other parents for coffee, donuts, and conversation.
 Parents are invited to our Parent Café once a month at your child’s elementary school.
 Just drop the kids off for school and stay for a chance to discuss topics of interest with other parents.
 Each month we share our ideas and information on topics that are of interest to you.
 Some of the topics discussed are: school attendance, how to help your children make good friends, and resources available to families on the mountain.

 The Parent Project is a group that is based on the curriculum A Parent’s Guide to Changing Destructive Adolescent Behavior.
 This program helps to empower parents of out-of-control teens.
 Some of the issues addressed are: truancy, teen violence, bullying, teen drug use, arguing, and family conflict.

 Loving Solutions is known as Parent Project Jr. The group empowers parents raising difficult children 5 to 10 years old.
 Loving Solutions addresses the same issues as Parent Project, adapted to fit the needs of parents of younger children.